TheManOfTeel/DiceGame/README.md

 # DiceGame
-A simple game of dice
+A simple game of dice.